BTS singles discography

 "I Need U", released in April 2015, reached the top five of the Gaon Digital Chart, and peaked at number three on Billboard's World Digital Songs chart in the United States.
 BTS released two more singles in 2015, "Dope" and "Run"—the latter reached the top ten in South Korea.
 The band's fourth Japanese single, "For You", was released on June 17, 2015, and became its first number one hit in Japan, topping both the Oricon Singles Chart and Billboard Japan's Hot 100.
 The Japanese version of "I Need U" arrived in December 2015 and debuted at number one on the Singles Chart.
 A follow-up Japanese single, "Run", was released on March 15, 2016.

 BTS scored their first number-one hit with "Blood Sweat & Tears" in late 2016, selling more than 1.5 million copies in South Korea and reaching number one on the US World Digital Songs chart.
-The single's Japanese version followed in May 2017 and became their first to be certified Platinum by the RIAJ.
+The single's Japanese version followed in May 2017 and became their first to be certified platinum by the RIAJ.
 The group released three other singles that year: "Spring Day", "Not Today", and "DNA".
 All three reached the top ten in South Korea and achieved first place on the World Digital Songs chart.
 "DNA" peaked at 67 on the US Hot 100.
-A remix of "MIC Drop" by American DJ Steve Aoki and rapper Desiigner was released in November 2017, reaching the top 40 of the Hot 100 and becoming the first song by a Korean boy group to be certified gold by the Recording Industry Association of America, in February 2018.
+A remix of "MIC Drop" by American DJ Steve Aoki and rapper Desiigner was released in November 2017, reaching the top 40 of the Hot 100 and becoming the first song by a Korean boy group to be certified gold by the RIAA, in February 2018.
 The track was later certified platinum.
-A Japanese version of the single, including "DNA" and "Crystal Snow", was released in December 2017 and sold over 500,000 physical copies within a month, becoming the only record by a foreign artist to be certified Double Platinum by the RIAJ in 2017.
+A Japanese version of the single, including "DNA" and "Crystal Snow", was released in December 2017 and sold over 500,000 physical copies within a month, becoming the only record by a foreign artist to be certified double platinum by the RIAJ in 2017.